 Email Subject Lines.
 Getting it right.

-Now that you know what email subject lines to avoid, we’ve rounded up a few quick tips on what you should do when drafting the perfect subject line.
-If you review the six types of email subject lines to avoid, you might see one theme in common.
+Now that you know what subject lines to avoid, we’ve rounded up a few quick tips on what you should do when drafting the perfect subject line.
+If you review the eight types of subject lines and words to avoid, you might see one theme in common.

-You want to avoid coming off as ‘salesy’ or ‘spammy’.
+You want to avoid spam and not come off as too ‘salesy’ or even ‘spammy.’

 These tips also follow a theme that will help you sound like a real person that can actually help.